Thailand could stop thousands of HIV deaths with more tests and treatment -experts

 The researchers found that a continuation of the current levels of testing and ARV treatment would cost Thailand $74 million between 2012 and 2022.

-It would cost an additional $55 million over the same period to expand testing and treatment to 80 percent from 205 in 2012, the study said.
+It would cost an additional $55 million over the same period to expand testing and treatment to 80 percent from 20 percent in 2012, the study said.

 “That’s a lot of money, but relatively, it’s not that much to get four times the coverage,” Wilson said.